 Are you an exporter of green coffee beans?
 And can you offer higher volumes (10 containers or more)?
 You should look into entering the German market through large importing companies.
 Germany has some of the largest coffee importers in the world, such as:

 These importers cover a wide range of qualities, varieties and certifications.
-Some focusing exclusively on speciality green coffee beans (thus requiring high-quality beans).
+Some focusing exclusively on specialty green coffee beans (thus requiring high-quality beans).

 Germany also has importers which specialise in ethical products, including coffee.
 Normally these focusing on specific organic and fair-trade markets.
 Examples of specialised German importers are:

 If you offer bulk green coffee beans of standard quality you can also explore supplying large roasting companies directly.
-The six main roasters in the German market account for 85% of the market.
 The largest coffee roaster is Tchibo, followed by Jacobs.
-Together, Tchibo and Jacobs account for more than 40% of the German coffee market.
 Other large roasters are:

 Targeting smaller roasters directly is also a possibility.
-Germany sees an increase in speciality roasters which import directly from producing countries.
-Smaller speciality roasters normally focus on higher quality green coffee beans.
+Germany sees an increase in specialty roasters which import directly from producing countries.
+Smaller specialty roasters normally focus on higher quality green coffee beans.
 They give special attention to long-term partnerships.
 Examples of specialised German roasters that import directly are:

 Is your experience with entering new markets limited?
 You have the option to sell your coffee beans to an agent.
 Such agents function as an intermediary between you and the importer or roaster.
 In Germany, a few agents (and brokers) operate on the coffee market, traditionally located around the Hamburg port; for example: Eugen Atté, Euroca.